Ryanair faces one-day strike in five countries over contracts

 BRUSSELS/DUBLIN: Ryanair faces a one-day walkout by cabin crew across five countries on Sept.
 28 as unions step up pressure on Europe's biggest budget airline to accept local contracts.

 The threatened strike in Belgium, Italy, the Netherlands, Portugal and Spain is aimed at pressuring shareholders set to meet on Sept.
-20 to address Ryanair's labor agreements, union officials said on Thursday.
+20 to address Ryanair's labour agreements, union officials said on Thursday.

 They said unions would strike once a month until their demands are met.